AndrewH1188/talking-tinnitus-ms3/README.md

 Thank you to Tim Nelson at Code Institute for the tutorial videos showing the power of Jinja and Python as well as Mongo DB in action.
 All of your videos have helped with coding this milestone project as well as trying out the Materialize design platform too.

 I would also like to thank Sean at Code Institute Tutor Support for his help pointing out the couple of tiny bits that I had missed which stopped my page All Entries from showing all the entries that were listed on it.
 Thank you, Sean for your help to point these bits out to enable me to get the entries showing on my entries page.
 It is very much appreciated.

+I would also like to thank Kevin and Igor at Code Institute Tutor Support who helped me fix an issue in GitHub / GitPod when I deleted an image in GitHub.
+This caused GitPod to stop talking to GitHub and therefore not recording any commits.
+I had to do a few test commits to make sure we were back on track as previously before the error occured.
+Thanks to both Kevin and Igor for enabling me to get back on track and all systems running again.
+Your help and support is very much appreciated as always.

 Also I would like to thank Code Institute in general for an absolutely amazing course which has and is challenging and aiding my learning, I know with practice (and google) I will be able to achieve the end goals of both this project and this course too.
 I appreciate all of your help, support and course material that you have put together in order so that I can go from not knowing the first thing about the majority of the programs or languages to having a better understanding and achieve what I didn’t know was possible, so thank you again.
 I would also like to thank student care at Code Institute for the check up calls that they have also made and the many emails that I have received to remind me to deploy early or about upcoming changes etc. I am really grateful for your help also and would like to say thank you to you as well.